Federal Communications Commission fines of The Howard Stern Show: Background

-In 1978, the United States Supreme Court upheld the FCC's authority to fine broadcasts for indecent programming at hours when children could be listening.
-The landmark decision followed a 1973 airing of Filthy Words, a 12-minute monologue by comedian George Carlin that featured repetitive use of the "seven dirty words".
-Between 1975 and 1987, no television or radio broadcaster was fined over indecency.
-The FCC deemed the seven words outlined in the Carlin monologue as indecent, and was only concerned with such material.
-Until 1987, this indecency ruling provided broadcasters with a clear, albeit limited, guide to follow.
+In 1978, the United States Supreme Court upheld the FCC's authority to sanction broadcasters for indecent programming aired at hours when children might be listening.
+The landmark decision arose from a 1973 broadcast of Filthy Words, a 12-minute monologue by comedian George Carlin that repeatedly used the "seven dirty words".
+Between 1975 and 1987, no television or radio broadcaster was fined for indecency.
+The FCC treated the seven words identified in the Carlin monologue as indecent, and for several years its enforcement focus remained largely confined to that kind of material.
+Until 1987, the ruling gave broadcasters a relatively clear, if limited, guide to follow.

 The FCC had received complaints from listeners about Howard Stern since 1981, when he hosted mornings at WWDC in Washington, D.C.
 The Communications Act of 1934 and First Amendment laws, however, limited its power to take further action.
 In reply to a complaint about Stern in 1985, who by now had relocated to afternoons on WNBC in New York City, the FCC responded, "Our role in overseeing program content is...very limited...the First Amendment protects the right of broadcasters to air statements which may be offensive, and a free society requires governmental forbearance in those instances."
 Following his abrupt firing from WNBC, Stern returned to afternoons on WXRK in New York owned by Infinity Broadcasting, and moved to mornings from 6:00 am in February 1986.